Pituitary microadenoma, macroadenoma and nonfunctioning adenomas (NFPAs), hyperprolactinemia syndrome

 Frequency of pituitary macroadenomas

-Pituitary tumors found at autopsy in 25% of cases.
-Detection of pituitary neoplasms is from 1 to 7 during the year per 100,000 population (based on neurosurgical interventions).
+Pituitary tumors are found in approximately 25% of autopsies.
+The annual incidence of pituitary neoplasms requiring neurosurgical intervention ranges from 1 to 7 per 100,000 population.

 Morbidity and mortality in pituitary macroadenomas